 Chest pain, SOB: Signs of pulmonary embolism include chest pain and shortness of breath.
 This is an emergency.
 Preventive steps while on bed rest, aside from taking anticoagulant medication, include frequently flexing and extending the ankles, wearing compression or support stockings, and having the use of a pneumatic compression device.
 When able, get up and move around as much as possible.
 Hope that helps. ...Read moreSee 1 more doctor answer

-Palpitations or irregular heart rhythm may be associated with PE but are also associated with may other things , many of which are benign.
+Maybe: palpitations or irregular heart rhythm may be associated with PE but are also associated with may other things , many of which are benign.
 Usually there is some other symptom such as chest pain, sweating, shortness of breath or air hunger.
 A PE is unusual in a young active person who has not had trauma or surgery ...Read moreSee 1 more doctor answer

 I went to emerge with chest pain a while back.
-If I had a pulmonary embolism would they have found it?
+If i had a pulmonary embolism would they have found it?

 Test results: A chest radiograph may be normal, EKG changes include SVT and an elevated BNP may be present.
 If large enough, PEs affect oxygenation and cause shortness of breath.
 If you had chest pain, you most likely did have a chest x ray, EKG and an oxygen level.
 If all your screening tests were normal, it is less likely that you had a PE.
 More details are needed though. ...Read moreSee 1 more doctor answer

 Had a pulmonary embolism last year in june & was off the medication in feb.
 Iv been getting really bad upper back pains for 2 months now.
 Another pe?

 Maybe Many or none: If the clot is big, sudden shortness of beath, chest pain, rapid breathing/heart rate, dizziness/weakness, fatigue, heart failure, blue/cyanotic lips/fingers/toes etc...
 Some people suffer from chronic embolism--small/tiny clots which may not cause much symptoms at all, but over time can cause more damage.
 So, if you have trouble wtih DVT etc..Take your meds and follow doc regularly.
 Good luck. ...Read more

 Repeated PE: Intermittent pain bespeaks of repeated PE, not one PE with recurrent pain Seek your PMD advice ASAP ...Read more

 Unlikely: This would be very unlikely.Get a more detailed answer ›